fater/jquery-modalfly/README.md

 * Show the modal window with specified content (Example 1);
 * Can send requests to the server with specified parameters using JS (Example 2);
-* Can send requests to the server with specified parameters using only HTML attributes (Example 3).
+* Can send requests to the server with specified parameters using only HTML attributes (Example 3);
+* And many other useful features (See examples).

 ## Dependencies